Safety for the Good Operation of the Overhead Crane

-- Do not leave tools, explosive, flammable and dangerous materials in the cabin
+- Do not leave tools, explosive, flammable, or dangerous materials in the cabin

-- Do not come up with food to it.
+- Do not come up with food for it.

 - Do not overload the crane, you should always consider a surplus before buying and installing the crane and the hoist.

 - For the repair and inspection lights, their voltage should be below 36 V.